Dominica: Green energy

-Dominica's electricity sector includes power from hydroelectricity, solar energy, and geothermal energy.
+Dominica's electricity sector includes power from hydroelectricity, solar energy and geothermal energy.
 After the devastation caused by Hurricane Maria in September 2017, the Dominican government claimed it would invest in geothermal energy.
-In early March 2018 Dominica signed an International Solar Alliance framework agreement, in an attempt to exploit solar energy to power the country with a source of renewable energy.
+In early March 2018, Dominica signed an International Solar Alliance framework agreement, in an attempt to exploit solar energy to power the country with a source of renewable energy.

 Demographics

-The population, recorded in the census of June 1844, was 22,649.
+The population of Dominica recorded in its census of June 1844 was 22,649.

 Most Dominicans are of African descent.
-There is a growing mixed population along with a small European-origin minority (descendants of French and British colonists along with some people of Irish descent from indentured servants).
+There is a growing mixed population along with a small European-origin minority who are mostly descendants of French and British colonists and some people of Irish descent who were indentured servants.
 A small number of Lebanese, Syrians and East Asians also reside on the island.
 Dominica is the only eastern Caribbean island that still has a population of pre-Columbian native Kalinago (previously called Caribs), who were exterminated or driven from neighbouring islands.
 As of 2014 there are more than 3,000 Kalinago remaining, living in eight villages on the east coast of Dominica.
 This special Kalinago Territory (previously Carib Reserve) was granted by the British Crown in 1903.

 The population growth of Dominica is very slow, due primarily to emigration to other countries.

 Dominica has a relatively large number of centenarians.
-In March 2007, there were 22 centenarians amongst the island's 70,000 inhabitants —three times the average incidence in developed countries.
+In March 2007, there were 22 centenarians amongst the island's 70,000 inhabitants.
+This is three times the average incidence in developed countries.
 The reasons for this were studied at Ross University School of Medicine.

 Dominica was partially integrated into the federal colony of the Leeward Islands in 1832.
 In 1871, it became a full part of the Federation of the Leeward Islands.
 From the start it was a peculiar relationship, for previously Dominica had played no part in the political or cultural traditions of the other more Anglophone islands of the federation.
 As a Leeward Island, this much larger territory, with thousands of acres of forested unclaimed land, was open to the people of Montserrat and Antigua.
 At the beginning of the 20th century, the Rose's Company, which produced Rose's lime juice, saw demand for its product outgrow its ability to supply the product from Montserrat.
 Their response to the situation was to buy land in Dominica and encourage Montserrat farm labourers to relocate.
-As a result, there emerged another linguistic community in Dominica, more specifically in Wesley and Marigot, known as kokoy.
+As a result, there emerged another linguistic community in Dominica, more specifically in Wesley and Marigot, known as Kokoy.

 In 1902, on 8 May, the Mount Pelée volcano on Martinique erupted destroying the city of Saint-Pierre.
 Refugees from Martinique arrived in boats to the southern villages of Dominica and some remained permanently on the island.